fieldtrip/website/tutorial/nirs_multichannel.md

     cfg                 = [];
     cfg.target          = {'O2Hb', 'HHb'};
-    cfg.channel         = 'nirs'; % e.g. one channel incl. wildcards, you can also use ?all? to select all NIRS channels data_conc           = ft_nirs_transform_ODs(cfg, data_sci);
+    cfg.channel         = 'nirs'; % e.g., one channel incl. wildcards, you can also use ?all? to select all NIRS channels data_conc           = ft_nirs_transform_ODs(cfg, data_sci);

 Check the data again using **[ft_singleplotER](https://github.com/fieldtrip/fieldtrip/blob/release/ft_singleplotER.m)**.
 You should see a clear heartbeat in the signal.